tale-toul/OCP4AzureIPI/README.md

 ```
 $ echo "!!" > terraform_apply.txt
 ```
-## Bastion infrastructure
+## Bastion Infrastructure
 Reference documentation on how to create the VM with terraform in Azure [1](https://docs.microsoft.com/en-us/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure) and [2](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine)

-A bastion host is deployed in its own subnet and gets assigned a network security rule that allows ssh connections into it.
-The bastion host is intended to run the OCP 4 installer from it.
+By default a bastion host is created in its own subnet and gets assigned a network security rule that allows ssh connections into it.
+The bastion host is intended to run the OCP 4 installer from it, and once the OCP cluster is installed, it can be used to access the cluster using the __oc__ cli.

 The bastion infrastructure is created from a module in terraform so it can be conditionally created and easily destroyed once it is not needed anymore.